Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Introduction

-The following theorem was conjectured by Erik Walsberg, whose work with Tran and Kruckman in \cite{KTW18} motivated the author to investigate the question of when an o-minimal expansion of a group with a predicate for a suitable subgroup is companionable. \begin{theoremA} For $T$ an o-minimal expansion of the theory of ordered abelian groups with language $\calL$, let $T_{\calG}$ be the $\calL \cup \{ \calG \}$-theory extending $T$ that states also that $\calG$ is a dense and codense subset of $\calL(\emptyset)$-definable unary set $D$, and $\calG$ is an ordered divisible abelian group with respect to $*$, an $\calL(\emptyset)$-definable binary operation.
-Then $T_{\calG}$ has a model companion if and only if the only families of additive endomorphisms whose graphs are uniformly definable in a neighborhood of $0$ (which denotes the $*$ identity) have finitely many germs at $0$. \end{theoremA} The primary focus of this paper is to establish the above companionability dichotomy and understand its consequences.
+\begin{theoremA}[Theorem \ref{gen dichotomy}] Let $T$ be a complete o-minimal theory extending the theory of ordered abelian groups, with language $\calL$.
+Let $T_{\calG}$ be the $\calL \cup \{ \calG \}$-theory extending $T$ that also stipulates the following: \begin{enumerate} \item{$\calG$ is a dense and codense subset of an $\calL(\emptyset)$-definable open and definably connected unary set ${\bf D}$,} \item{$\calG$ and ${\bf D}$ are ordered divisible abelian groups with respect to $* \in \calL$.} \end{enumerate} Then $T_{\calG}$ has a model companion if and only if every family of local $(\calG,*)$-endomorphisms whose graphs are uniformly definable in a neighborhood of the $(\calG,*)$-identity has finitely many germs at that point. \end{theoremA}

+For the negative direction, the proof of Theorem \ref{EWconjecture} involves showing that the class of existentially closed models of $T_{\calG}$ is not an elementary class if there is a family of $\calG$-endomorphisms whose graphs are uniformly definable in a neighborhood of the group identity, and the $\calG$-endomorphisms have infinitely many germs at that point.
+We obtain the positive direction by demonstrating that the abscence of any such uniformly definable family of $\calG$-endomorphisms suffices to satisfy a slight modification of the hypotheses of the model companion axiomatization in \cite{E18}.

+There are many theories that one might naturally consider which fall on each side of the companionability dividing line.
+For example, the following examples have a model companion by the result above: \begin{itemize} \item the theory of $(\R,<, 0, +, (kx)_{k \in K})$, where $K \subseteq \R$ is a subfield, expanded by a predicate $\calG$ for a dense, divisible proper subgroup of $(\R,+,0)$; \item the theory of $(\R,<, 0,1, +, \cdot, (x^k)_{k \in \R})$ expanded by a predicate $\calG$ for a dense, divisible proper subgroup of $(\R_{>0}, \cdot,1)$. \end{itemize} By contrast this is untrue for the following examples of the negative result: \begin{itemize} \item the theory of the expansion of $(\R, <,0,1, +, \cdot |_{[0,1]})$ by a predicate $\calG$ for a dense, divisible proper subgroup of $(\R,+,0)$; \item the theory of $(\R, <,0,1,+,\cdot,e^x)$ expanded by a predicate $\calG$ for a dense, divisible proper subgroup of $(\R_{>0}, \cdot,1)$. \end{itemize}

+Part of the motivation of both \cite{E18} and \cite{KTW18} was to give preservation and non-preservation results for neostability properties, including simplicity, NIP, and NTP$_2$.
+For facts about and definitions of NIP and NTP$_2$ see \cite{S15}, and for an introduction to simplicity see \cite{S80}.
+Similarly, results in this paper illustrate a lack of preservation for such neostability properties, while also giving examples where preservation does occur. \begin{theoremA}[Theorem \ref{TP2}] For $T$ the theory of a real closed field, the theory $T_{\calG}^{\times}$, where $\calG$ is a subgroup of the multiplicative group, has a model companion $T^*_{\calG}$, and $T^*_{\calG}$ has TP$_2$. \end{theoremA} The above result mirrors the behavior of fusions observed in \cite{KTW18}.
+On the other hand, the following preservation results for strong and NIP (respectively) do hold.
+For an introduction to strong theories and finite burden, including definitions and relevant facts, see \cite{A07}.